abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

   - section_id: lorem-ipsum
     content: >
-      Because we're independent and impartial, we can be "on your side" working with you and your suppliers.
+      Because we're independent and impartial, we can be "on your side" working with your teams and your suppliers.

       We'll give you advice that makes sense in your organisation, and we'll